jorhett/hubitat-abode/README.md

 Realtime management and tracking of an Abode Alarm system.
 This works for both controlling Abode from Hubitat, and also responding realtime in Hubitat to changes initiated from Abode (mobile, CUE automations, etc).

-- Set Abode mode via Hubitat Rule Manager or device page
+- Set Abode gateway mode via Hubitat Rule Manager or device page
-- Observe mode changes initiated by Abode and trigger actions in Rule Manager
+- Update Hubitat Mode based on Abode gateway mode changes
 - Copy Abode timeline events to Hubitat device events
+- Abode gateway mode changes and events can be used as Triggers in Hubitat Rule Manager
+- Renew access tokens automatically upon expiration

 ## Inspired by

 * Hubitat example driver code from https://github.com/hubitat/HubitatPublic/tree/master/examples/drivers
 * AbodePy by https://github.com/MisterWil/abodepy

-## Warranty

-I certify that this code is not suitable for any purpose.
-If you are foolish enough to install it, **gremlins will eat everything you love**.
-*Don't say I didn't tell you.*

-I'm associated with neither Hubitat nor Abode in any way other than being a customer of theirs.
-They've likely never seen this driver and certainly don't provide support for it.

 # Installation